 This programme is designed particularly for students who have an appropriate degree and want to expand their career options by building their expertise in finance.
 You will develop your understanding of economic theory and econometrics, including recent advances in the subject, and acquire a solid understanding of finance theory and its applications to financial markets and corporate finance.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Asset Pricing

-You must complete four units, at least three of which should be selected from:
+You must complete four optional units, of which at least three must be selected from: